 3. NCSU believes that everyone should learn to at least be able to protect themselves from cyber crime, as well as protect others from becoming a victim.
-We have set up several scholarship funds available to those who qualify, including; but not limited to: veterans, high school students, survivors of domestic violence, immigrants, children from low income families, even Ex-Offender.
+We have set up several scholarship funds available to those who qualify, including; but not limited to: veterans, chronically homeless, individuals from low income families, and Ex-Offender.

 No matter what your ambition may be, National Cyber Security University can help you along your new path.

 How to transition from the corporate world to your own business

 How to market your services and your business

 Become an expert for news and radio network

 National Cyber Security University is committed to the success of its graduates.
 NCSU has teamed up with Technology Recruiting firms from around the world to assist in placing graduates of our certification courses into full-time, part-time and contract positions.
 These positions are in the IT Networking, Cyber Security and Computer Security industries.
 In preparation for job security, NCSU also offers assistance in resume writing and interviewing skills for all of our graduates.
 These services are included in the cost of the certification courses.

 Download "NCS University" App for a current list of Job Opportunities updated daily from our sister company National Cyber Security News.